 Our shops are called Repair Shops because, for us, it is just as important to care for and repair the jeans we once sold, as it is to sell new ones.
 Of course, you can buy our products in our Repair Shops, but we have also chosen to give the Repair Stations a key position in the stores.

 The idea behind the Nudie Jeans Repair Shops is for them to serve as hubs where our jeans are repaired, resold as second-hand products, or handed into the Nudie Jeans Reuse program.
-Last year we collected 13913 pairs of jeans in our shops.
-Thanks to our customers using this service, together we saved about 11 100 kilos of textiles.
+Last year we collected 20,772 pairs of jeans in our shops.

 One of the biggest challenges of circularity is scalability.
 In 2018, we set a goal to open 50 new Repair Spots globally by 2030, and one of the steps toward reaching that goal is partnering with selected wholesale accounts and establishing Nudie Jeans Repair Stations in their local shops.

 This enables a wider reach for our repair services and allows us to spread the eco-cycle message, while also creating opportunities to further impact consumers’ adoption of more circular behaviors.
 The Repair Partners are equipped with the same sewing machines and sets of tools as our own Repair Shops in order to easily carry out the same services that we provide.
-In 2020, we partnered with new Repair Partners, each one carefully selected to ensure that our promise of free repairs for life is delivered responsibly, with high quality, and in more and new locations.
+Each partner is carefully selected to ensure that our promise of free repairs for life is delivered responsibly, with high quality, and in more and new locations.

 If there’s no Repair Shop or Repair Partner around the corner where you live no planned visits from the Mobile Repair Station, you can order a free of charge DIY repair kit.